NessJade96/Express.js-Note-Taker/README.md

 3. Create API routes (GET /api/notes should read the db.json file and return all saved notes as JSON.) and & (POST /api/notes should receive a new note to save on the request body, add it to the db.json file, and then return the new note to the client.
 You'll need to find a way to give each note a unique id when it's saved (look into npm packages that could do this for you).)

+4. Add in js to have the save button, new notes button, and clicking on the already created notes on the left hand side to be functioning.

+5. BONUS -> using the uuid make it so you can also delete / remove the saved notes.

 ## Screenshots:

 ![Finished product](./assets/images/) // need to add pictures.